Full view of the Shinto saw rasp with red handle on a light grey background

 Description

-This version combines a medium face and a fine face, making it a practical choice when you want one rasp that can both shape and refine.
-Use the medium side for controlled stock removal, edge easing, and curve work.
-Flip to the fine side when you want to smooth the surface further before final sanding.
+This version has a medium face and a fine face.
+Use the medium side for controlled shaping, edge easing and curve work, then flip to the fine side when you want a cleaner surface before final sanding.

 Best suited to